-ASD recommends cloud consumers use CSPs and cloud services located in Australia for handling their sensitive and security-classified information.
+ASD recommends cloud consumers use CSPs and cloud services located in Australia for handling their classified data.

 CSPs that are owned, based and solely operated in Australia are more likely to align to Australian standards and legal obligations, and this reduces the risk of any data type being transmitted outside of Australia.
 These CSPs are also less susceptible to extrajudicial control and interference by a foreign entity.